 Nancy Bell is the Education and Garden Coach Coordinator at Gateway Garden Center in Hockessin.
 She has Certificates of Merit in Ornamental Horticulture and Landscape Design from Longwood Gardens.

 Eileen Boyle is the Director of Conservation and Research at Mt.
 Cuba Center.
 She loves teaching, especially about plants and their relationships with birds and butterflies.
-Previously, she was the Director of Horticulture at the Philadelphia Zoo and the New York Botanical Garden and a professor of horticulture at Mercer College in New Jersey.
+Previously, she was the Director of Horticulture at the Philadelphia Zoo and the New York Botanical Garden.

 Todd Brethauer is a plant pathologist and science educator at the United States Botanic Garden where he presents lectures on carnivorous plants, orchids, spices, and bromeliads.
 He was a featured speaker at the 2016 EcoSavvy Gardening Symposium at Green Spring Gardens in Alexandria, VA.